scarletbright/avalanche-docs/docs/v1.0/en/api/evm.md

 * `to` is the address the AVAX is sent to.
   This must be the same as the `to` argument in the corresponding call to the C-Chain's `exportAVAX`.
 * `sourceChain` is the ID or alias of the chain the AVAX is being imported from.
-  To import funds from the C-Chain, use `"C"`.
+  To import funds from the X-Chain, use `"X"`.
 * `username` is the user that controls `to`.

 #### Example Call